Loading…

 Zone 7a — the Carolinian southwest.
 Windsor, Leamington, Kingsville, Essex County, and Pelee Island (Canada's southernmost point).
 The province's earliest last frost, longest season, and enough summer heat for sweet potatoes, okra, melons, and sheltered figs.

 Zone 6b — the Golden Horseshoe & SW Ontario.
-Toronto, Mississauga, Brampton, Markham, Hamilton, London, and Niagara Falls.
+Toronto, Mississauga, Brampton, Markham, Hamilton, and Niagara Falls.
 Lake-moderated, densely populated; lakeshore pockets edge into Zone 7a while higher inland ground drops to 6a.

 Zone 1–3a — the far north.
 Timmins, Kapuskasing, Cochrane, Chapleau, and the Hudson Bay lowlands (Moosonee).
 These towns aren't in our dataset — confirm your exact zone on the NRCan map before choosing perennials.